mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

    to as "Option 82".
 RAIO options were later extended to be able to carry suboptions {{RFC6925}}.

+* Radio Access Network (RAN)

+   This is the part of the Network connecting nodes specified by 3GPP being part of a Mobile Network.

+* Radio Unit (RU)

+   This is the 3GPP defined node implementing Radio transmission and reception function within a Mobile Network

 {::boilerplate bcp14-tagged}

 # Example Use Case: Switched Fronthaul  {#usecase}

+This section describes a case where topology knowledge is needed for properly configuring the node.
+The case comes from a change of topology by inserting a L2 switched network between the clients and the server.
+One of the clients is responsible for the configuration of the other clients based on their topology.
+Updating of SW on the clients is not possible.

+## Topology Based Configuration of RU

 In Radio Access Networks (RANs) the Fronthaul is the network segment that connects Radio Units, the distributed radio elements in a mobile network,